Shark WS632 WandVac Review

 Its cylindrical instruction is nearly identical to its handheld counterpart but slightly longer.

-I’ve noticed an uptick in this design, notably with mini-handheld products like various Briggi products.
+I’ve noticed an uptick in this design, particularly with mini-handheld products, such as various Briggi products.

-The WandVac frame is larger to accommodate the bigger motor and battery, giving extra juice for cleaning floors.
+The WandVac frame is larger to accommodate the larger motor and battery, providing extra power for cleaning floors.

 PowerFins Nozzle